The complete guide: short-term rentals and Mais Habitação in Portugal – 2024 update

 What is “Mais Habitação”?

-As mentioned earlier, “Mais Habitação” comprises a set of legislative changes with a final version approved by the Portuguese government on October 6, 2023 (Law No. 56/2023 | DR (diariodarepublica.pt)).
-It has been established to facilitate access to and the maintenance of primary residence properties.
+As mentioned earlier, “Mais Habitação” comprised a set of legislative changes with a final version approved by the Portuguese government on October 6, 2023 (Law No. 56/2023 | DR (diariodarepublica.pt)).
+It was been established to facilitate access to and the maintenance of primary residence properties.

-One of the key objectives of “Mais Habitação” is to increase the availability of properties in the long-term rental market at affordable prices, often referred to as the ‘traditional market.’
+One of the key objectives of “Mais Habitação” was to increase the availability of properties in the long-term rental market at affordable prices, often referred to as the ‘traditional market.’
 This goal is expected to be accomplished, in part, through the conversion of short-term rental properties into long-term residential units (Article 1(1) (g)).

 What are the measures of “Mais Habitação” for short-term rentals in Portugal?